animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > Every other interpretation, besides this literal one, is wrong in some way that I can specify if they're listed.
 In short, they diverge from the commentary of the sonnet and undermine the narrator's struggle.

-Here is an excerpt from a suicide note that I wrote, trying to process through the final moments of executing the suicide method, and trying to process how to surmount the thoughts that I found most tried to stop me in my practice or previous attempts:
+Here is an excerpt from a suicide note that I wrote, trying to process through the final moments of executing the suicide method, and trying to process how to surmount the thoughts that I found most tried to stop me in my previous attempts:

 > ### $\Huge &#8220;$
 > [...]